greenpill-dev-guild/allo-yeeter/README.md

 - `bun run build`: Build all apps and packages
 - `bun run lint`: Run linting for all apps and packages
 - `bun run format`: Format all files using Prettier
-- `bun run dev:demo`: Start the development server for the demo app
+- `bun run dev:yeeter`: Start the development server for the yeeter app

 ## Workspace Structure